spardoel/Sign-language-recognition/Posts/2022-10-11_Sign_language_interpreter_blog_15.md

 In this one I signed, 'Woman cheat bowling, no pizza later'.

 Overall I was pleased by the classification.
 However, the 2 second classification interval was too much.
 The code was set up to record 2 second of video then guess the word.
 As you can see in the videos, I was usually done signing early and had to wait for the remainder of the 2 seconds to be recorded and the model to classify the word.
-To speed things up I decreased the classification interval.
+This made the video look awkward and gave the impression that the classification model was running slowly.
+To speed things up, I decreased the classification interval.
 Here is an example of what I mean.